AriFordsham/GHCWiki/objective-c/foreign-declarations.md

   tycon -> ... -> IO (tycon, b)
   ```

-  At this stage, exported classes will just be subclasses of `NSObject`, with no way to call `super` methods.
+  To begin with, exported classes could just be subclasses of `NSObject`, with no way to call `super` methods.
 - Export of a method implementation:

   ```wiki